kamisaberi/xtorch/tutorial/docs/installation.md

 This guide provides instructions for setting up the necessary dependencies, building, and installing the xTorch project on **Ubuntu**.

-**Important:** Before you proceed with the build process, you must install the required system-level development libraries.
+**Important:** Before you proceed with the build process, you must install the required system-level development libraries and Python environment.

 ---

 ## 1. Prerequisites: Install System Dependencies

-First, you need to install several libraries that xTorch depends on for its features.
+First, you need to install several libraries and tools that xTorch depends on.
 Open a terminal and run the following commands to install the required packages using `apt-get`.

 ### Step 1: Update Package Lists